zayolab/developer-exercise/README.md

 #### Zayo Labs
 ###

-#### ROI Calculator
+### ROI Calculator

-This application is an ROI Calculator built with React.
+This application is a ROI Calculator built with React.
+A ROI (Return of Investment) calculator is an investment calculator that allows you to estimate profit and loss of investments and is particularly helpful when making financial decisions.

 **Your goal: Modernize the application.
 Refactor App.js into reusable components.
 Utilize ES6+ features.
 There is no right way to "refactor" the app.
 Creativity is welcomed.**